magma-labs/BrightCoders/topics/ruby-intro.md

-# Ruby fundamentals: A practical introduction
+# Learning Ruby

 *Ruby is a dynamic, open source programming language with a focus on simplicity and productivity.
 It has an elegant syntax that is natural to read and easy to write.* [Definition taken from Ruby's web page.](https://www.ruby-lang.org/en/)

-During this week you will be assigned different tasks that will help you on quickly becoming a Ruby programming.
+On this section you will be assigned different tasks that will help you on quickly becoming a Ruby programming.
 The following activities comprehend a set of resources that were carefully selected and organized.
 Thus, you must complete tasks as indicated.

 ## Readings & Tutorials